Nike, Inc.: Virtual

 After acquiring RTFKT, Nike launched the Dunk Genesis Cryptokicks collection, which features over 20,000 NFTs.
 One design by Takashi Murakami was sold for $134,000 in April 2022.

 Headquarters

 Nike's world headquarters are surrounded by the city of Beaverton but are within unincorporated Washington County.
 The city attempted to forcibly annex Nike's headquarters, which led to a lawsuit by Nike, and lobbying by the company that ultimately ended in Oregon Senate Bill 887 of 2005.
 Under that bill's terms, Beaverton is specifically barred from forcibly annexing the land that Nike and Columbia Sportswear occupy in Washington County for 35 years, while Electro Scientific Industries and Tektronix receive the same protection for 30 years.

 Nike is planning to build a 3.2 million square foot expansion to its World Headquarters in Beaverton.
 The design will target LEED Platinum certification and will be highlighted by natural daylight, and a gray water treatment center.

+Ownership

+Nike is mainly owned by institutional investors, who hold around 68% of all shares.
+The 10 largest shareholders of Nike in early 2024 were: